How to make your website or email accessible

 When placing links in text, avoid the use of “click here” or “more info”.
 Instead of “Click here to register for the internship”, choose a phrase like “Register for the internship online”.
 Instead of “You can learn more about residence accommodations through this page”, choose a phrase like “Learn more about residence accommodation options”.

-Provide text for photos and images
+Provide alternative text for photos and images

 Images should have short, readable filenames.
-For example, ideally “PeterRicketts.jpg” rather than “ricketts_news_201701pic.jpg” or “IMG_03235”, etc.
+For example, ideally “PresidentHennessy.jpg” rather than “hennessy_news_202501pic.jpg” or “IMG_03235”, etc.

 Choose colours carefully

-Choose contrasting colours and ensure text is always clearly legible.
-Colourblindness affects up to 5% of the population.
 Colour should never be the primary means of choosing between two different options: ensure buttons or icons are also shaped differently for easy reference.

-Structure content clearly
+Structure content and write clearly

 If your content is well-structured and written, it will be easier for both people and software to understand.
 This is helpful for users who rely on screen readers and other assistive technologies.